 Today we’re looking at the different forms of packaging in one supply chain.
-To make things concrete we use the tomato chain: from seed to vegetable, from sauce to soup.
+To make things concrete we use the tomato supply chain: from seed to vegetable, from sauce to soup.
 As one of the only dutch packaging manufacturers who provides both flexo and gravure prints on anything from monofilm to a 7-layer laminate our packaging products and customers are very varied.
 While we have a strong presence in the food & beverages market, we don’t shy away from the production of medical, industrial or agricultural packaging.
-Today’s blog should illustrate packaging’s diversity while looking at the tomato seed.
+Today’s blog should illustrate our packaging’s diversity while looking at the tomato seed supply chain.

 - The tomato seed

 Our more experienced reader might already know this due to the counterfeit packaging blog we published a while back.
 But we deliver packaging to seeds among other industries.
 In this industry companies live and die by their reliability.
 Their brand guarantees a certain # of cultivated vegetables per used seed.
 For example, did you know tomato seeds are worth more per kg then gold per kg?
 To make sure each seed makes good on this promise, packaging is of the utmost importance.
 The seeds are completely isolated from light and moisture.
 To make sure of this we supply our seeds in a three-layer sachet.
 The three-layer laminate including aluminium protects the seed.
 While the shape allows the producer to cut costs due to its smaller size.
 And for seeds a sachet still provides plenty of space!

 - The tomato